If you pay for your home insurance through an escrow account, you’re not alone.

 If you have an escrow account, your mortgage monthly payment may go up or down.
 Your mortgage portion hasn’t changed – that stays the same unless you refinance the mortgage.
 Your total monthly mortgage payment typically only changes if your property taxes or your homeowners insurance costs have increased or decreased.

-If you aren’t sure what caused the change, you can request an audit of your escrow account.
+If you see a change and aren’t sure what caused it, you can request an audit of your escrow account.
 Your mortgage company will review the account and let you know the results.

 If you want to change your insurance company for any reason, you can.
 Think you’re paying too much for insurance and want to cut costs?
 No problem.
 Had a claim that wasn’t handled well?
 You can change insurance companies.
 Just because the insurance is handled through escrow doesn’t mean you’re stuck with that insurance company.